FrancesReagan/social-media/README.md

 different settings for development, testing, and production; and as importantly, it keeps sensitive or secret information out of version control (github repos).

 Other methods to manage environment variables are:

 _Cloud Solutions_

--`AWS systems manager parameter store`: encrypted parameter storage with refined access control -`Azure key vault`: secure secrets management with audit logging.
+-`AWS systems manager parameter store`: encrypted parameter storage with refined access control

+-`Azure key vault`: secure secrets management with audit logging.

 -`Google Cloud Secret Manager`: encrypted secret storage with version(ing).

 _Container Solutions_

 -Docker Secrets: encrypted secret distribution in `Docker Swarm`.

+Database Connection Debugging steps are as follows: check the error messages...read the exact error message--it will often point to the specific issue I am having and show
+                      where it is to be found.; verify network connectivity--use ping to test if the database server is reachable; confirm service status---ensure the database is running on the right or target server; validate credentials---double check username, password, and database name; verify connection string
+                      ---ensure that the host, post, and database name are correct.

+                      1. Start with the simplest explanations for the error--the credentials or network
+                      2. Use the process of elimination 3.Test each component in isolation
+                      4. Document what I found for future debugging.